seatable/seatable-scripts/manual/plugins/rows.md

 Arguments

 * table: table object
-* rowIds: Delete the id list of multiple data of row
+* rowIds: the id list of multiple data of row

 Example